lift-elt/lift-elt.github.io/_webinars/2023-10-supporting-mlls-part-2.md

 <hr  style="width:50%">

 **Robin Schell** Ph.D. in Education with a concentration in Literacy Studies and specialization in English as a Second Language.
-She is a licensed PreK-12 ESL Teacher with 9 years experience working with students with limited and intterupted formal education (SIFE/SLIFE).
+She is a licensed PreK-12 ESL Teacher with 9 years experience working with students with limited and interrupted formal education (SIFE/SLIFE).